iann0036/tf-cfn-provider/docs/providers/flexibleengine/CesAlarmrule.md

 `Count` - (Required) Specifies the number of consecutive occurrence times.
 The value ranges from 1 to 5.

+### OkActions Properties

 `Type` - (Optional) specifies the type of action triggered by an alarm. the value is notification. notification: indicates that a notification will be sent to the user.

 `NotificationList` - (Optional) indicates the list of objects to be notified if the alarm status changes. the maximum length is 5.

+### Metric Properties

+`Namespace` - (Required) Specifies the namespace in service.item format. service.item can be a string of 3 to 32 characters that must start with a letter and can consists of uppercase letters, lowercase letters, numbers, or underscores (_).

+`MetricName` - (Required) Specifies the metric name.
+The value can be a string of 1 to 64 characters that must start with a letter and can consists of uppercase letters, lowercase letters, numbers, or underscores (_).

+`Dimensions` - (Required) Specifies the list of metric dimensions.
+Currently, the maximum length of the dimesion list that are supported is 3.
+The structure is described below.

 ## Return Values